We have now two implementations, one good enough for a standalone project, another one good enough for a library. But we are not done.

 , and since we

-know the type of our structure and its member, we can create our own macro:
+know the specific type of our structure and its member, we can create our own macro:

 #define node_entry(ptr) container_of(ptr, struct node, node)